 Elementary Grades are following the International Primary Curriculum (IPC), an internationally recognized and renowned curriculum.
 It is a comprehensive, thematic curriculum which is creative, develops international mindedness and encourages personal learning.
 The curriculum has rigorous learning goals in all subjects.
 Arabic, Islamic and Qatar History is taught in line with the Qatar National Standards.

 Middle School Grades

 Students in Grades 9 and 10 will be able to choose to complete the IGCSE exams or they can follow the school-based curriculum which will be accredited by NEASC, a US accreditation organization.
 Students in Grades 11 and 12 will continue to study the International Baccalaureate Diploma Program (IBDP) curriculum or they can pursue the school-based curriculum.
 Students will be able to choose to complete country-specific exams, such as the SAT if required by their university of choice.
-Both pathways will provide The Hamilton International School graduates with a school-based High School Diploma, accredited by NEASC, a US accreditation organization.
+Both pathways will ensure The Hamilton International School graduates receive a school-based High School Diploma, accredited by NEASC, a US accreditation organization.
 This diploma will prepare them for and allow entrance into universities around the world.